voltyea/Paradox/README.md

 And here are my wallpapers
 https://github.com/voltyea/my_wallpapers

-To install my setup just run these commands
+You can install my dotfiles manually by running
 ```
 git clone https://github.com/voltyea/hyprland.git
 cd hyprland
 sudo chmod +x install.sh
 ./install.sh

+Or you can install it with Chezmoi with just one command.
+chezmoi init --apply voltyea